A pregnancy may be ended by surgically removing the contents of the uterus or by taking certain drugs.

 Complications are uncommon when an abortion is done by a trained health care practitioner in a hospital or clinic.

-Elective abortion does not increase risks for the fetus or woman during subsequent pregnancies.
+Induced abortion does not increase risks for the fetus or woman during subsequent pregnancies.

 Contraception can be started immediately after an abortion done before 28 weeks of pregnancy.

 Abortion methods include

 Surgical abortion (surgical evacuation): Removal of the contents of the uterus through the cervix